jafarlow/jfarlow-nature/README.md

  - Footer
  - About (more fleshed out)
   - Test out functionality for rotating profile images at random
+ - Include the rest of the CSS from React/Node version of this project

 After it's up and running in dev with the code as is, need to explore how to componentize(?) parts of the code for simplification